Valdecy/ELECTRE-Tree/README.md

 Article: https://arxiv.org/abs/2007.10047

 ELECTRE-Tree Algorithm to infer the ELECTRE Tri-B method parameters.
-The function returns: 1) A list of optimized sub-models that can be used to vote the allocation of alternatives (assign to a class) or can infer the ELECTRE Tri-B parameters using the average.<br/>
+The function returns: 1) A list of optimized sub-models that can be used to vote the allocation of alternatives (assign to a class) or can infer the ELECTRE Tri-B parameters using the average.

- *"tree_electre_tri_b" arguments*
+ *"tree_electre_tri_b" arguments*\

 * dataset = A numpy array where the rows are the alternatives and columns are the criteria.